EllinorHenriksson/unit-converter-client-app/DEVELOPER.md

 [Test report](./test-report.md)

 ## Code comment
-During developement it is possible to import the converter and use the method get measurement types (), but not when building the application.
-This is a unresolved bug.
-However, the appliaction doesn't use this method at the moment
+The application works as it should and there are no known bugs at the moment.